Thinking of travelling from Copenhagen to Stockholm? From flying to driving, discover the best ways of getting between the two cities here!

 With the short flight time, you should be able to fit in a day of exploring either in Copenhagen before you fly or in Stockholm when you land.
 That’s the big benefit of choosing to fly!

-Taking the train from Copenhagen to Stockholm
+Copenhagen to Stockholm train

 Train travel between Copenhagen Central Station and Stockholm Central Station is just a joy.
 The most you’ll have to deal with is one or two changes, with just a short break in-between.
 Being Scandinavia, the train journeys always run smoothly, even in the depths of winter.